Alaska 2019 WSARE PDP

 • Sustainable Communities: community development, employment opportunities, food hubs, local and regional food systems, new business opportunities, partnerships, public policy, quality of life, social networks, sustainability measures, urban agriculture

-Our goal is to provide an educational conference and workshops/webinars/newsletter to support agricultural professionals and farmers within the state as well as have our WSARE state coordinator attend the annual WSARE 2020 PDP summer meeting.
-The primary deliverables for this project includes: 1) hosting the Annual Alaska Sustainable Agriculture Conference, 2) providing workshops focused on sustainable agriculture, 3) providing webinars/newsletter focused on sustainable agriculture, and 4) hosting and providing access online to conference/workshop presentations and recorded webinars
+This project provided an educational farm convention and workshops/webinars/newsletter to support agricultural professionals and farmers within the state as well as have our WSARE state coordinator attend the annual WSARE PDP meetings.
+The primary deliverables for this project were: 1) hosting the Alaska Farm Convention and Trade Show, 2) providing workshops focused on sustainable agriculture, 3) providing webinars/newsletter focused on sustainable agriculture, and 4) hosting and providing access online to conference/workshop presentations and recorded webinars

-Desired objectives of the Alaska SARE PDP include: 1) Increase the knowledge of agricultural professionals about sustainable agriculture practices and achievable goals that they can adapt and implement in Alaska, 2) Increase the emphasis on sustainable agriculture practices that agricultural professionals incorporate into educational programs and publications, 3) Facilitate the transmission of knowledge of sustainable agriculture principles from agricultural professionals to agricultural producers, and 4) Promote the adoption of sustainable agricultural practices by agricultural producers and assist them in developing the skills necessary to make these practices successful.
-These objectives will be achieved through the offering of the Annual Alaska Sustainable Agriculture Conference and Workshops to be provide during the month of November in 2020.
-Newsletters and webinars will be offered throughout the span of the award period.
-For further description, please see the detailed timeline.
+Desired objectives of the Alaska SARE PDP included: 1) Increase the knowledge of agricultural professionals about sustainable agriculture practices and achievable goals that they can adapt and implement in Alaska, 2) Increase the emphasis on sustainable agriculture practices that agricultural professionals incorporate into educational programs and publications, 3) Facilitate the transmission of knowledge of sustainable agriculture principles from agricultural professionals to agricultural producers, and 4) Promote the adoption of sustainable agricultural practices by agricultural producers and assist them in developing the skills necessary to make these practices successful.
+These objectives were achieved through the offering of the Annual Alaska Farm Convention and Trade Show.
+Newsletters and webinars were offered throughout the span of the award period.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.